GovTechSG/CFT-Docs/general/pricing.md

 **CFT Cost = [Cost per Transfer](#cost-per-transfer) + [Cost per GB](#cost-per-gb)**

-The rates for each component are shown in the tables below.
+The rates for each cost component are shown in the tables below.

 ![pricing](/assets/indicative-pricing.png)

 (Click the image to enlarge.)

+Note that while final pricing rates are still being reviewed, there are Proposed Pricing and Indicative Pricing rates provided.
+Refer to [Understanding Proposed and Indicative Pricing Rates](#understanding-proposed-and-indicative-pricing-rates) to learn more.

 ### Cost Per Transfer